AyushGupte-22/Artificial_Intelligence_Lab_120/README.md

 Libraries:

-NumPy, Pandas, Matplotlib, Seaborn 📊 (for data manipulation & visualization)
+NumPy, Pandas, Matplotlib, Seaborn 📊

-Scikit-learn 🤖 (for machine learning models)
+Scikit-learn 🤖

-SQL (for querying structured data)
+SQL databases (MySQL/PostgreSQL)

-Jupyter Notebook (optional, for interactive execution)
+Jupyter Notebook (optional for analysis)

+💡 Why Data Warehousing and Mining?

+Data Warehousing allows efficient storage, retrieval, and management of vast amounts of structured data, while Data Mining enables extracting valuable insights from raw datasets.
+This combination is essential for:

+Business Intelligence & Decision Support 📈

+Pattern Recognition & Predictive Analytics 🔍

+Automated Data Processing & Trend Analysis 🤖

 🔖 License

-This project is for educational purposes only.
-Feel free to use and modify it for learning and research.
+This project is open for educational purposes.
+Feel free to fork, use, and enhance it!

+👨‍💻 Contributions

+Want to contribute? 🚀 Open a pull request or raise an issue.
+Let's collaborate!